WeatherSunshine.com - Articles - Mangrove forests in the Maldives are under threat

 As the planet continues to warm the dipole can be expected to occur more frequently and in larger sizes.
 The researchers noted that evidence of mangrove die-offs in other areas of the Indian Ocean has also been published.

-Ten photos of natural landscapes that you can use as your desktop background. more
+Fourteen photos of Sweden that you can use as desktop wallpapers. more